 Ingredients to avoid

 Wheat is one of the top ingredients which can cause allergies in dogs, causing distress.
 Symptoms can include itchy skin (particularly along the face, ears, legs, and feet), chronic ear infections, hair loss, and skin infections.
 Unfortunately, it can be found in many dog treats around the world.

 An alternative for wheat flour is Chia flour.
-Chia seeds are full of omega-3 fatty acids which supports the immune system, joints, brain and eye development and maintenance and of course, cell production, skin, and coat health.
-Bell & Bone use chia seeds in the full range of Superfood Dog Treats.
+Chia seeds are full of omega-3 fatty acids which support the immune system, joints, brain, and eye development and maintenance and of course, cell production, skin, and coat health.
+Bell & Bone uses chia seeds in the full range of Superfood Dog Treats.

 Coconut flour is an alternative to grain flour, which provides far more nutritional value.
-It can eliminate the digestive difficulties which comes with grains, not to mention coconut is full of antioxidants and omega-3 fatty acids to help keep skin smooth and coats shiny.
-Did you know that Cocount can be found in all Bell & Bone dog treats?
+It can eliminate the digestive difficulties which come with grains, not to mention coconut is full of antioxidants and omega-3 fatty acids to help keep skin smooth and coats shiny.
+Did you know that Coconut can be found in all Bell & Bone dog treats?

 Soybeans have been found to find large quantities of ‘anti-nutrients’ which can cause gastric distress, reduce protein digestion and cause chronic deficiencies in amino acid uptake.
 The issues against soy are much stronger than the for-soy arguments – take a read of the attached for further information.